foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 ## How do I handle keyboard events?

 > Stub.
-There's a [KeyboardManager](https://foundryvtt.com/api/KeyboardManager.html) class that might be useful here.
+There's a [KeyboardManager](https://foundryvtt.com/api/KeyboardManager.html) class and a [ClientKeybindings](https://foundryvtt.com/api/ClientKeybindings.html) class that might be useful here.

-> There's also some library modules which allow keybind registration.
+Registration of custom Keybindings is possible through the [ClientKeybindings.register](https://foundryvtt.com/api/ClientKeybindings.html#register) api.

 ## What is a flag and how do I use them?